-All details of non-prescribed medication given to pupils must be recorded in the Non Prescribed Medication Register and in the school's PASS computer system along with the details about the child and reasons for giving the medication.
+All details of non-prescribed medication given to pupils must be recorded in the Non-Prescribed Medication Register and in the school's PASS computer system along with the details about the child and reasons for giving the medication.

-The member of staff giving the medicine should:-
+The member of staff giving the medicine should: -

-- Check the identity of the pupil. - Ask their age - Ask if they have had any of the same medication within the last 24 hours.
+- Check the identity of the pupil. - Check that consent has been gained from parents for the medication to be administered.
+Consent can be checked on PASS system. - Ask their age - Ask if they have had any of the same medication within the last 24 hours.
 This should be checked with a call to the parents if there is any doubt.
-The medicine should be given depending on this answer. - Always check the label on the medication for dosage instructions and ensure the medication is in date. - A medication form should be sent home with the child.
+The medicine should be given depending on this answer. - Always check the label on the medication for dosage instructions and ensure the medication is in date. - A medication given at school form (Appendix 9) should be sent home with the child.
 This form is vitally important as it states what medicine the child has had, what amount and at what time.